Trip Facts

 The trail continues through forests, valleys, and suspension bridges, offering constant variety on your Annapurna Base Camp Trek.
 Eventually, you reach Machhapuchhre Base Camp, followed by the final ascent to Annapurna Base Camp itself.
 Surrounded by towering peaks, the base camp feels both humbling and awe-inspiring.

-Whether you travel solo, as families, or with a school group, the Annapurna Base Camp Trek offers the perfect mix of nature and culture.
-Above all, this trek promises a deeply rewarding experience in the Himalayas.
+Whether you travel solo, as families, or with a school group, the Annapurna Base Camp Trek offers the perfect mix of nature and culture. .
+Above all, this trek promises a deeply rewarding Himalayan experience.

 The best time to trek to Annapurna Base Camp is in spring (March to May) or autumn (September to November).
 In spring, rhododendrons bloom and skies stay clear.
 Autumn brings crisp air, dry trails, and ideal visibility.
 Avoid the monsoon season (June to August), which brings rain, leeches, and poor trail conditions.
 Winter treks are possible but cold, with snow likely above 3,000 meters.